-A university recently came to us for a key management solution after a global master went missing and they were quoted $500,000 to all of the locks.
-Even run of the mill vehicle key fobs cost anywhere from $200-500 to replace, which can add up.
+There are very real financial and operational risks if you don’t know who is going where with your keys.
+A university recently came to us for a physical key management solution after a global master went missing.
+A locksmith quoted them $500,000 to rekey all of the locks.
+Even run-of-the-mill vehicle key fobs cost anywhere from $200-500 to replace, which can add up.

 The Key Cabinets

 Turn Keys into Business Intelligence — Use Cases